Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 ## Overview

-The add-on uses a **pivot object** (any Blender object) to drive lighting direction for each camera.
-This allows you to create consistent lighting that rotates with the camera, which is especially useful for isometric and top-down sprite workflows.
+The add-on uses a **light pivot** (typically an empty object) to drive lighting direction for each camera.
+This allows you to create consistent lighting that rotates with the camera, which is especially useful for **boomer shooters** and games with **360-degree character/object views**.

+This standardized lighting approach helps maintain uniform illumination across all sprites, which is particularly important when working with **normal maps**, as consistent lighting ensures that normal map details are properly visible and consistent across all camera angles during the final render that will be executed during gameplay.

 ---